edyan/mysqldiff/README.md

 A simple tool that helps to compare 2 databases using Doctrine DBAL.

 # Installation
-Just clone it and do a :
+* Just clone it and do a :
 ```bash
 composer update
 ```

-Create a Vhost that'll have www/ as a DocumentRoot and open your browser.
+* Create a Vhost that'll have www/ as a DocumentRoot and open your browser.
 Set the information

-Disabled options are because Doctrine doesn't compare Table's properties such as Engine, Charset or Comment.
+* Disabled options are because Doctrine doesn't compare Table's properties such as Engine, Charset or Comment.
+* Open http://vhost.name/ on your browser.
+To avoid having "index.php" for each URL, copy .htaccess-dist to .htaccess in www/

 # Todo
 A lot, including: